-In reviewing the reasonableness of the results, it should be noted that the loss reporting pattern produced by the model will likely be faster than that experienced by the insurance or reinsurance company, because of the inherent lag in reporting between the insured, the insurer, and the reinsurer.
+Second, the loss reporting pattern produced by the model will likely be faster than that experienced by the insurance or reinsurance company because of the inherent lag in reporting between the insured, the insurer, and the reinsurer.
 That is, the reporting pattern produced by the model is developed from each underlying insured's expected claim reporting pattern and does not reflect delays in the insurance reporting and reserving process.
-Likewise, if the insurance or reinsurance company establishes case reserves that incorporate a provision for IBNR claims (as may be the case when it is apparent that, with continued claim reporting, policy limits will be exhausted) then the model-produced pattern may be too slow.
+Likewise, if the insurance or reinsurance company establishes case reserves that incorporate a provision for IBNR claims (as is often the case when it is apparent that with continued claim reporting policy limits will be exhausted) then the model-produced pattern may be too slow.
 Both of these possibilities need to be considered.